robot297/JAG_3_2019/grades/Lab 3 Questions.md

  But, what if your friend thinks this schedule is too slow?
 Or too fast?
  Your friend can get to the marathon distance sooner by increasing their distance by 15% every week?
-Or, they may want to be more leisurely and increase bt 3% every week.
+Or, they may want to be more leisurely and increase by 3% every week.
  How does that affect the number of weeks needed?

  Then, you think, what if your friend decides they want to train for a